 Written with King’s trademark humor, heart, and intelligence, Writers & Lovers is a transfixing novel that explores the terrifying and exhilarating leap between the end of one phase of life and the beginning of another.

 Registration below is required.
+Please register by 5:00 p.m. on October 1.
 You will receive an email with Zoom meeting details on the day of the event.
+The Zoom link and details will also be posted here on the day of the event.